About Ellern Mede

 Who we treat

-- Children and young people aged 8 – 18 diagnosed with an eating disorder
+- Children and young people aged 8 – 18 and 18 to 25, diagnosed with an eating disorder

-- Children and young people and their families
+- Children and young adults and their families

-- People with eating disorders as well as physical disabilities
+- People with eating disorders as well as physical or other mental conditions

 Range of eating disorders we treat